TIY-Austin-Front-End-Engineering/js-assignments/list-filtering-backbone-view/README.md

 After completing this assignment, you should…

 * Understand the difference between Backbone's `this.on` method and `this.listenTo`.
-* Understand what `this` refers to inside of of the methods you extend into Backbone.View
+* Understand what `this` refers to inside of the methods you extend into Backbone.View

 ### Performance Objectives